lokijuhy/data-traffic-control/docs/getting_started.rst

 >>> raw_df = dd['data_extracts']['2020-02-04_Extract_3months']['2020-02-04_Extract_3months.xlsx'].load()

-Don't worry about what format the file is in- ``datatc`` will intuit how to load the file.
+Don't worry about what format the file is in- `datatc` will intuit how to load the file.
+See :ref:`supported_formats`.

 Shortcuts for loading data files *faster*